n-budzinski/DMCR_MasterServer_py3/README.md

 <br />

-# TODOs

-- TODO 😐

 <br />

 # Disclaimer

-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the GSC, Ubisoft, or any of its subsidiaries or its affiliates.
+I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with the GSC, Ubisoft, or any of its subsidiaries or its affiliates.